mangerij/ferret/README.md

 ### MOOSE can be found at http://www.mooseframework.org ###
  * The moose-users list at https://groups.google.com/forum/#!forum/moose-users is good for help with MOOSE!

+### Contributing ###
+ * If you have an idea for some ferroelectric materials problem and would like to add it to the repository, then please submit a pull request with the relevant information
+ * At the moment, please cite Nanoscale, 2017, 9, 1616-1624 if you use Ferret.
+A methods paper is currently in the works.